hoodiehq/editorial/README.md

 ## What is [Hoodie](http://hood.ie/)?

-[Hoodie](http://hood.ie/) is a global, __inclusive community__ built around supporting the __open source__ software development effort of enabling (and empowering) folks to be able to build applications for the web and iOS.
+[Hoodie](http://hood.ie/) is a global, __inclusive community__ built around supporting the __open source__ software development effort of enabling (and empowering) folks to be able to build applications for the web.
 It accomplishes this by serving as a complete backend for your apps; it works immediately “out-of-the-box”: __develop your frontend code, plug it into Hoodie’s frontend-friendly API and your app is ready.__

 Hoodie can refer to both the software development project, and the broader community.
 For more information about both, visit [hood.ie](http://hood.ie/). :dog:

 ## What is open source?

 [Open source software](https://en.wikipedia.org/wiki/Open-source_software) (commonly abbreviated as OSS) is computer software with its source code made available with a license in which the copyright holder provides the rights to study, change, and distribute the software to anyone and for any purpose.
-Open source software may be developed in a collaborative public manner, for example, by __hosting code on GitHub__ and __collaborative discussion on Slack__.
+Open source software may be developed in a collaborative public manner, for example, by __hosting code on GitHub__ and __collaborative discussion on [Slack and IRC](http://hood.ie/chat/)__.

 [Click here for more information on open source and open source culture](https://opensource.com/resources/what-open-source), and [here’s a helpful list of frequently asked questions](https://opensource.com/resources).